 The SJI Dragonboat A-Division Boys and Girls teams competed at the Inter-school Dragonboat Competition held at Bedok Reservoir on 27 May.
 Paddling against other Junior College teams in the 22-man boat category, the SJI Boys and Girls teams clinched the 2nd and 3rd positions respectively after 2 intense rounds of races.
 Well done, Team SJI!

-Three teams of Year 4 students participated in the Archifuture Design Challenge 2023 organised by the Architecture and Sustainable Design Pillar, Singapore University of Technology and Design (SUTD).
-As part of the competition, the students attended a three-day immersive workshop to foster their abilities to innovate and design based on this new city narrative.
+Two out of our three teams of Year 4 students won awards at the Archifuture Design Challenge 2023 (Secondary/JC Category) organised by the Architecture and Sustainable Design Pillar, Singapore University of Technology and Design (SUTD).
+As part of the challenge, the students attended a three-day immersive workshop to foster their abilities to innovate and design based on this new city narrative.
 Throughout the workshops, they had to complete several mini challenges followed by the main challenge submission.
-Two out of the three teams won prizes in the Secondary/JC Category.
+Congratulations to our Josephians from:

 1 .
 Team Bobs the Builders – Luke Chan Onn-Jit (MN401), Balakrishnan Akshath (LE401) and Venkatesh Pranauv (MN401) won the 2nd Prize in the Challenge.

 2 .
 Team Jutobastian – Damhaut Justin, Hayashi Yuto and Sebastian Jerome Chin Long Yee (all from MN401) received a certification for the Mini Challenge.